vtexan/emcdotnext-minecraft/README.md

  `git clone https://github.com/emccode/vagrant`

 cd into the projects folder
+cd into the vagrant folder
 cd into the scaleio folder and run:

 `vagrant up`